What is Image Comics?

 I’m interested in developing Image Comics IP—what is the process?

 Image Comics is a creator-owned company, which means that all the writers and artists retain their media rights.
-If you’re interested in an IP, feel free to contact email@example.com with the titles you’re interested in and they can relay your inquiry along to the correct point of contact for a particular IP.
+If you’re interested in an IP, please fill out the form on the contact page with the titles you’re interested in and they can relay your inquiry along to the correct point of contact for a particular IP.

 What is your donation/corporate giving policy?

 We love to support nonprofit organizations when we can, especially focusing on literacy and art.
-To make a request, applicants should submit a proposal to firstname.lastname@example.org.
+To make a request, applicants should submit a proposal on the contact page.

 Requests must include date needed by, a brief description of your organization, specific items desired, and the organization's tax ID number.
 Only those organizations whose requests are granted will be contacted.